Typesetting is Back

 so your designs make it through production, intact…

-to translate faithfully the DNA of your designs into code…
+to translate faithfully the DNA of the design into code…

 to do the production, so you can focus on the design…